-This Agreement is made and entered into on the 16th day of October, 2012 by and between the School Committee of the City of Boston and the Boston Teachers Union.
-The Committee recognizes the Union as the exclusive bargaining representative for all teacher paraprofessionals employed by the Committee, including clerical paras, teacher paras, library paras, tool keepers, bilingual paras, security paras, community liaison paras, community field coordinators, and all other paras, but excluding lunch hour monitors and bus monitors.
+This Agreement is made and entered into on the 30th day of May, 2019 by and between the School Committee of the City of Boston and the Boston Teachers Union.
+The Committee recognizes the Union as the exclusive bargaining representative for all teacher paraprofessionals employed by the Committee, including clerical paras, teacher paras, library paras, tool keepers, bilingual paras, security paras, community liaison paras, community field coordinators, sign language interpreters, and all other paras, but excluding lunch hour monitors and bus monitors.